-An important part of the Christian education that Our Savior offers to a child is the opportunity to participate in a rich

-- worship life.
-A child is to become aware that his or her entire life should itself be an act of worship. - Each school day starts with a devotion time.
-Students pray before noontime lunch, tests, and at the end of the school day.
+- An important part of the Christian education that Our Savior offers to a child is the opportunity to participate in a rich worship life.
+A child is to become aware that his or her entire life should itself be an act of worship. - Each school day includes devotions and opportunities for prayer.